beastaugh/hatt/README.md

     F T F | F
     F F T | T
     F F F | F

+You can enable pretty-printing while in interactive mode by using the `pretty` command.

 Using Hatt in other programs